 Fresh alkaline noodles

 Traditionally Chongqing noodles call for wheat-based, fresh alkaline noodles (Jian Mian, 碱面) which have an excellent texture: slippery, springy and elastic.
-When I have time, I make alkaline noodles using a noodle/pasta machine.
+When I have time, I make them using a noodle/pasta machine.

 When using dried noodles for this dish, I prefer plain ones which don’t contain any egg.
 Round shaped is my favourite.
 Follow the cooking instructions on the package.
 Try not to overcook the noodles as this produces excessive starch which might impair the taste of the broth.